pism/pism/examples/ross/fracture_density/README.md

 This example demonstrates regional modeling of ice shelf evolution with applied calculation of fracture density and respective macroscopic softening.

-This example uses `-ocean_kill` calving to hold the calving front in a fixed location.
+This example uses `-calving ocean_kill` calving to hold the calving front in a fixed location.
 Compare the example in `examples/ross/prognostic/`.

 It is recommended that you run `preprocess.py` in the parent directory `../`.
 Then link the needed data files here to avoid downloading them again: